Seemor

 New York

-New York's hidden gems tell a different story than London's.
-Where London's best-kept secrets are immigrant neighborhood institutions, New York's skew toward hyper-specific regional cuisines and tiny omakase counters.
+New York's hidden gems are a different story than London's.
+Where London's are immigrant neighborhood institutions, New York's skew toward hyper-specific regional cuisines and tiny omakase counters.

 RestaurantReviewsGradeFoodValueCuisine